Drive for Charley's Taxi, take home cash daily.

 - How many fares will I have per hour?
 Will I be sitting around waiting to get passengers?
 Our drivers rarely sit around idle.
 In addition to regular taxi customers we have many established accounts and routes that keep our drivers very busy.
 Notably, Japanese tour companies contract with us because Japanese tourists typically want taxis only and do not trust ride-sharing programs.
 Once you prove yourself, you can drive for our regular corporate accounts, which we find for you.

 - I like app-based transportation companies because they’re progressive and tech savvy.
 Phoning for a taxi is outdated.
-Charley’s Taxi also has an App that customers can use to book a taxi.
-We also offer online booking and by phone and email in English and Japanese.
+Charley’s Taxi also has an App that customers can use to book a taxi and we offer booking online, by phone, and by email in English and Japanese.

 - Do I have to share my tips with the company?
 NO!
 Your tips belong to you.